theoxylo/minecraft_mod_thx/README.txt

 CHANGELOG
 ---------
+v017: now for use with Minecraft and ModLoader 1.2.5
+v017: added basic ai for friendly and enemy drones

 v016: now for use with Minecraft and ModLoader 1.2.4
 v016: left-click (pilot attack) fires missile
 v016: right-click (pilot interact) fires rockets, subject to reload after 12